 - Every flooded part of the house and its contents will need to be cleaned and disinfected, including walls, floors, studs, and sills.

-- Using a 2-bucket method works best; 1 with a cleaning solution and 1 for rinsing.
+- Using a two-bucket method works best: one with a cleaning solution and one for rinsing.
 Change out the rinse water frequently.